 The University of Luxembourg is a multilingual, international research University.

-The Interdisciplinary Centre for Security, Reliability and Trust (SnT) invites applications from highly motivated PhD candidates in the general area of software engineering within its SVV research group.
+The Interdisciplinary Centre for Security, Reliability and Trust (SnT) invites applications from highly motivated PhD candidates in the general area of satellite system design and optimization within its SIGCOM research group.
 SnT carries out interdisciplinary research in secure, reliable and trustworthy ICT systems and services, often in collaboration with industrial, governmental or international partners.
 For further information, you may refer to www.securityandtrust.lu

-The successful candidate will work with an academic supervisor from the University of Luxembourg and with an industrial supervisor from SES, and join a strong and motivated research team lead by Prof. Lionel Briand.
+The successful candidate will work with an academic supervisor from the University of Luxembourg and with an industrial supervisor from SES, and join a strong and motivated research team lead by Prof. Björn Ottersten and Prof. Symeon Chatzinotas.
 The candidate is also expected to spend 25% of his/her time at the SES headquarters in Betzdorf, Luxembourg.

 The position holder will be required to perform the following tasks:

-Qualification: The candidate should possess a Master degree or equivalent in Computer Science, Software Engineering or Network Engineering.
+Qualification: The candidate should possess a Master degree in Electrical/Electronic or Telecommunications Engineering or Computer Science.

 Experience: The ideal candidate should have some knowledge and experience in a number of the following topics: